DavidAlphaFox/agent-framework/docs/workflows/request-external-input.md

 #### 1. Workflow Conversation

-When responding within the context of the workflow (external) conversation, the `RequestUserInput` action can be used without specifying the `conversationId` or capturing the actual input:
+When responding within the context of the workflow (external) conversation, the `RequestExternalInput` action can be used without specifying the `conversationId` or capturing the actual input:

 ```yaml
 - kind: InvokeAzureAgent